 near Firostefani central square, Thera 847 00, Greece

 We had a good couple of experiences at Ginger Sushi Lounge – right next to Firostefani square.
 They didn’t have a ton of vegan options, but I was craving some strong Asian flavours after eating only falafel hummus- salad type food two days straight.
 The staff at this place is welcoming and friendly and are ready to help you out with choosing the vegan dishes.

 There’s edamame for starters which we absolutely loved – served warm and salty.
 For the main food we had a choice of 3 types of sushi rolls and veg noodle bowl, which was vegan.
 Weirdly, the sushi rolls came with one central ingredient – either cucumber, mango or avocado.
 Usually we get rolls with several different things in.
 The portions were measly for the price.
 Go here for the flavours and ambience.

 Παραλία Ακρωτηρίου, Akrotiri 847 00, Greece

 You will probably visit Akrotiri and the Red Beach on your stay in Santorini – make sure to dine at Melina’s Tavern!
 It’s a seafood restaurant but they actually have a vegan menu.
 We stopped by here for lunch on our way to the Red Beach.
 Started to order what we thought were the vegan options from the general menu but then the waiter asked if we were vegan and voilà – produced a Vegan Menu!

-This is a family run restaurant and the service is friendly (we did wait a while for a bill in the end since they were busy at lunch hour but they made up by giving us berry shots).
+This is a family run restaurant (named after a daughter called Melina who’s vegan!) and the service is friendly.
+We did wait a while for a bill in the end since they were busy at lunch hour but they made up by giving us berry shots.